Nonarticular Rheumatism/Regional Pain Syndrome Medication

 Fibromyalgia and multiple bursitis-tendonitis syndrome

 Gabapentin has been used off-label for fibromyalgia syndrome because of its salutary effects on chronic pain.
-A recent clinical trial has shown benefit in fibromyalgia.[21]
-Pregabalin, a similar drug, has been shown to be modestly beneficial in patients with fibromyalgia syndrome at a dose of 450 mg/day.[22]
+A clinical trial has shown benefit in fibromyalgia.
+[60]

 Trazodone can also be particularly helpful for sedation at night and may cause fewer adverse effects than amitriptyline.
 Doxepin, a non-TCA antidepressant, can be useful in liquid form to titrate at low doses (2-5 mg) for sedation at night.
-Cyclobenzaprine can relax muscles and can be used as a single dose at night (2.5-10 mg) or, commonly, at 10 mg tid.
+Cyclobenzaprine can relax muscles and can be used as a single dose at night (2.5-10 mg) or up to 10 mg three times a day.

-Analgesic effects of NSAIDs may be helpful.
-One controlled trial showed benefits with tramadol (50-400 mg in divided doses)[23] ; however, tramadol used in combination with antidepressants can cause serotonin syndrome and increased sedation.
+Analgesic effects of nonsteroidal anti-inflammatory drugs (NSAIDs) may be helpful.
+One controlled trial showed benefits with tramadol (50-400 mg in divided doses) [61] ; however, tramadol used in combination with antidepressants can cause serotonin syndrome and increased sedation.
 Tramadol may play a role by allowing a 4-week drug holiday from antidepressant therapy to reset neural receptors and, in intermittent therapy, for exacerbations.
 Avoid long-term use of benzodiazepines and narcotics.

-A recent small study evaluated low-dose naltrexone (4.5 mg) as therapy for fibromyalgia.
-They found that it reduced symptoms by about 30%, while placebo reduced symptoms by only 2%.[24]
-Another study showed that sodium oxybate could improve symptoms by about 30% (compared with 10% for placebo).[25]
-However, access to sodium oxybate is restricted in the United States.
+A small study that evaluated low-dose naltrexone (4.5 mg) as therapy for fibromyalgia found that it reduced symptoms by about 30%, while placebo reduced symptoms by only 2%.
+[62] Another study showed that sodium oxybate could improve symptoms by about 30% (compared with 10% for placebo).
+[63] However, access to sodium oxybate is restricted in the United States.

 Regional and local bursitis and tendonitis